Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/maction.md

 - REPLACE:
     -   Unix: Always replace files
     -   Windows and z/OS: Only replace files if they are newer than the existing file
-    -   IBM i: Not available
+    -   IBM i and OpenVMS: Not available

 [Return to Command index](../../)